Mysterious dog illness with respiratory symptoms detected in Pennsylvania: officials

 Vets and lab technicians are still working to determine what virus or bacteria causes the disease - hence the "mystery" moniker.
 Some of the cases with pneumonia progress quickly, making dogs sick within 24 to 36 hours.

+"We're not sure if it's truly a mystery illness," Mandell said.
+"Nothing so far has cultured anything specifically, so we're just going with the standard same canine infectious respiratory disease complex that we're used to seeing."

+"Many, many institutions are doing studies to try to make sure that it's nothing we have to be more concerned about," Mandell added.

-The department also provided tips on keeping your dog healthy.
+The Pennsylvania Department of Agriculture also provided tips on keeping your dog healthy.
 Those tips include:

 - Keeping dogs away from large gatherings